Veterinarians & Staff

 Rocky has three dogs, Sadie, Princess and Dutchess.
 Rocky loves spending time with her son, Thomas, but she also enjoys taking family trips to the river or park, shooting pool or just relaxing at home on her days off.

 Veterinary nurse Alyssa joined Hill Country Animal Hospital in December 2013 after working as a veterinary nurse and receptionist at two other hospitals over four years.
 A graduate of Texas A&M University with a degree in Biomedical Science, Alyssa’s duties as a veterinary nurse include educating clients, drawing blood, taking x-rays, and assisting with various lab procedures.
-Alyssa’s favorite part of her job is forming relationships with long-term clients and getting to watch pets grown from “puppy and kitten to elder.”
+Alyssa’s favorite part of her job is forming relationships with long-term clients and getting to watch pets grow from “puppy and kitten to elder.”

 Alyssa has three dogs.
 Ace is a German Shepherd, Pennie is a mini Dachshund and Groot is a “Heinz 57.”
 In her free time she enjoys reading, taking her dogs to the park, watching movies and spending time with her son, Asher.